Lazare de Baïf

 He published a translation of the Electra of Sophocles in 1537, and afterwards a version of the Hecuba.
 He was an elegant writer of Latin verse, and is commended by Joachim du Bellay as having introduced certain valuable words into the French language.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Lazare de Baïf" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Lazare de Baïf" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools